-If the conduct alleged in the Formal Complaint 1) would not constitute Sexual Harassment even if proved, 2) did not occur in an Education Program or Activity, or 3) did not occur against a person in the United States, then the University must dismiss the Formal Complaint as a complaint of Sexual Harassment under Title IX or this grievance procedure.
-However, the University may separately pursue allegations of conduct which would violate other provisions of the University's code of conduct.
+- a) would not constitute Sexual Harassment even if proved, - b) did not occur in an Education Program or Activity, or - c) did not occur against a person in the United States.

+The university may separately pursue allegations of conduct which would violate other provisions of the university's Code of Conduct.

-The University may dismiss all or part of a Formal Complaint if at any time during the investigation or hearing:
+Discretionary Dismissal.
+The university may dismiss all or part of a Formal Complaint if at any time during the investigation or Hearing:

-- (1) a Complainant notifies the Title IX Coordinator in writing that the Complainant would like to withdraw the Formal Complaint or any allegations in it; - (2) the Respondent is no longer enrolled or employed by the University; or - (3) specific circumstances prevent the University from gathering evidence sufficient to reach a determination as to the Formal Complaint or allegations in it.
+- a) Complainant notifies the Title IX Coordinator in writing that the Complainant would like to withdraw the Formal Complaint or any allegations in it, - b) the Respondent is no longer enrolled or employed by the university, or - c) specific circumstances prevent the university from gathering evidence sufficient to reach a determination as to the Formal Complaint or allegations in it.

-If all or part of a Formal Complaint is dismissed, the University must promptly and simultaneously send written notice of the dismissal and reason(s) for it to the Parties.
+If all or part of a Formal Complaint is dismissed, the university must promptly and simultaneously send written notice of the dismissal and reason(s) for it to the Parties and advise the Parties of their right to appeal the dismissal.

-Consolidating Formal Complaints
+3.2.5 Consolidating Formal Complaints

-The University may consolidate Formal Complaints:
+The university may consolidate Formal Complaints:

-- 1) as to allegations of Sexual Harassment against more than one Respondent; or - 2) by more than one Complainant against one or more Respondents; or - 3) by one Party against the other Party, where the allegations of Sexual Harassment arise out of the same facts or circumstances.
+- a) as to allegations of Sexual Harassment against more than one Respondent, or - b) by more than one Complainant against one or more Respondents, or - c) by one Party against the other Party, where the allegations of Sexual Harassment arise out of the same facts or circumstances.